-The target date for this objective is late 2013.
+Action Plan 1: The target date for this objective is late 2013.

-The measure of success for this objective is the update of a detailed tactical plan.
+The measure of success for this objective is the creation of a detailed tactical plan outlining next steps.

 GOAL 2: Complete a Disaster Recovery Plan and Facility for HCJDC's mission critical systems - CJIS-Hawaii and AFIS, LOTC,